caarlos0/domain_exporter/README.md

 ## Configuration

-On the prometheus settings, add the domain_expoter prober:
+On the prometheus settings, add the domain_exporter prober:

 ```yaml
 - job_name: domain